xalelax/blog/_drafts/bayes.markdown

 We were a bit hasty in this analysis: an expert reader probably noticed immediately that restricting ourselves to the only hypotheses $$H_{\text{random}}$$ and $$H_f$$ was naive.
-Let's bring a bit more common sense to the table!
+Let's bring more ideas to the table!
 We will introduce in our analysis a class of alternative hypotheses $$H_1, \dots, H_k$$ which do not involve paranormal effects, but deception; for instance:
- *  Mrs. Stewart noticed some cards were signed on the back.
+ *  Mrs. Stewart noticed some cards were signed on the back; in particular, if only one of them was distinguishable from the others the probability for her to guess is not $$0.2$$ anymore, but $$0.4$$.
  *  The parapsychologist was wearing glasses, and Mrs. Stewart could somewhat see on them a reflection of the card, sometimes.
  *  The experimenters unjustifiably discarded some data, either